NadaMarei/To-Do-App_Lab-4-5/README.md

 To grant admin privileges to a user, send a `PUT` request to `/users/:id` with a JSON payload containing `isAdmin: true`.

+## Creating relationships and improving the files
+`.env` file used to store sensitive data, along with mongoose to Json function to prevent the return of sensitive data.
+Authorization function added to get the to-dos for the logged user only.

 ## Author
 <a href="https://github.com/NadaMarei">- Nada Marei</a>